 - Solid brass double sided knife screws - no wobbly handle or loose blade, ever

 - Chamfered and sharpened working edge for easy cutting

 - Pointed blade ends for dough pinking/slashing

-Our friend Robyn Geddes makes them and sells them at The World Famous Eumundi Markets and if you make your own bread then they're just the best thing!
+Have you seen this type of bread knife before?
+For over 20 years, our friend Robyn Geddes used to make these and sold them at the world famous Eumundi Markets and if you make your own bread then they're just the best thing!

 The built-in slice guide is just brilliant - each and every slice you cut is suddenly perfectly even and exactly the thickness you desire, from café-thick for toasting to wafer thin for cheese tasting or anywhere in between.

 The seriously intimidating looking jagged-edged blade (I'm sorry, but 'scalloped' is just too pussy a word for these!) just demolishes whatever you use it on, no matter how hot the bread is and whether it's straight from the bread-maker and really soft, or straight from the oven and really crusty, these little demons just chew through it every time.
 As well as being practical, I reckon they look pretty good too.
 The streamlined timber handle is easy to hold and is designed to be suitable for both righties and lefties.
 A lot of these knives from other places are only for righties, which is a bit silly!
 Truely the best bread knife to get for your sour dough bread making friends.